bibleexchange/romans__textbook/textbook/en/0300_the-law-in-right-perspective-introduction.md

 This conviction in the pre-eminence of the law is what fed the Jew's objection to Christ.
 The Holy Ghost knew the Jews were holding to their superiority and trying to justify their rejection of the Gospel.
 In Romans 3, we find refutations of the excuses of the Jews to further show they are condemned and in need of Jesus.

-1. The True Advantage of Having the Law (v.
+1. The true advantage of having the law (v.
 1–2)
-2. The Absoluteness of the Law (v.
+2. The absoluteness of the law (v.
 3–8)
-3. The Unbending Authority of the Law (v.
+3. The unbending authority of the law (v.
 9–19)
-4. The True Purpose of the Law (v.
+4. The true purpose of the law (v.
 20–30)
-5. The Establishing of the Law (v.
+5. The establishing of the law (v.
 31)

 ### What Law?